realm/SwiftLint/README.md

 ## Rules

-There are only a small number of rules currently implemented, but we hope the Swift community (that's you!) will contribute more over time.
+Over 75 rules are included in SwiftLint and the Swift community (that's you!) continues to contribute more over time.
 [Pull requests](CONTRIBUTING.md) are encouraged.

-The rules that *are* currently implemented are mostly there as a starting point and are subject to change.

 See the [Source/SwiftLintFramework/Rules](Source/SwiftLintFramework/Rules)
 directory to see the currently implemented rules.

 `opt_in_rules` are disabled by default (i.e., you have to explicitly enable them in your configuration file).

 Guidelines on when to implement a rule as opt-in: